 - The public will be notified through local media. - Member Cities and Customers will be notified by e-mail with a follow-up letter or fax. - When any mandatory provisions of the Water Resource Management Plan that have been activated are terminated, NTMWD will notify the Executive Director of the TCEQ within 5 business days. - The Executive Director may decide not to order the termination of a water resource management stage even though the conditions for termination of the stage are met.
-Factors that could influence such a decision include, but are not limited to: the time of the year, weather conditions, or the anticipation of potential changed conditions that warrant the continuation of the water resource management stage. - The City may order termination of a water resource management stage at their discretion when it is determined the emergency has ceased to exist, and will be documented.
+Factors that could influence such a decision include, but are not limited to: the time of the year, weather conditions, or the anticipation of potential changed conditions that warrant the continuation of the water resource management stage. - For water resource management stages that the City declares, the City will order termination of the stage at their discretion when it is determined the emergency has ceased to exist.